AdobeDocs/analytics.en/help/technotes/processing-order.md

 1. [**Visit + visitor definition**](/help/implement/id/overview.md): The hit is identified based on its contained visitor variables.
 1. [**Visit number**](/help/components/dimensions/visit-number.md): Based on other visits for the identified visitor, the visit number is calculated.
-1. [**Event deduplication**](/help/implement/vars/page-vars/purchaseid.md): If the hit contains a duplicate purchase ID or event serialization, those IDs are checked and respectively flagged.
+1. **Event deduplication**: If the hit contains a duplicate [`purchaseID`](/help/implement/vars/page-vars/purchaseid.md) or [event serialization](/help/implement/vars/page-vars/events/event-serialization.md), those IDs are checked and respectively flagged.
 1. [**Visit-level marketing channel processing rules**](/help/admin/tools/manage-rs/edit-settings/marketing-channels/mc-proc-rules.md): Every hit runs through marketing channel processing rules, and its channel + channel detail are determined if the hit matches any rule.
 These rules populate the [Marketing channel](/help/components/dimensions/marketing-channel.md) and [Marketing channel detail](/help/components/dimensions/marketing-detail.md) dimensions available in Analysis Workspace.
 1. **Variable persistence**: For dimensions that have persistence (such as [eVars](/help/components/dimensions/evar.md)), that value is determined at this step.
+Generally speaking, most `post` values are set here.
-1. **Transaction ID snapshot**: If the hit contains a [`transactionID`](/help/implement/vars/page-vars/transactionid.md) value, a "snapshot" of all supported values is stored.
-When a data source upload contains a matching transaction ID, all supported values are included in that data source row.
+1. **Transaction ID**: If the hit contains a new [`transactionID`](/help/implement/vars/page-vars/transactionid.md) value, a "snapshot" of all supported values is stored.
+When a data source upload contains a matching transaction ID, all supported values from this snapshot are included in that data source row.
 1. [**IP obfuscation (remove IP)**](/help/admin/tools/manage-rs/edit-settings/general/general-acct-settings-admin.md): If your report suite is configured to completely obfuscate an IP address, that obfuscation applies here after all other processing finishes.

 At this point, the individual hit is recorded in report suite data tables.
 After the standard [latency](latency.md) interval, it is available in reporting.